taskcluster/taskcluster-rfcs/rfcs/0120-artifact-service.md

 {
   origin: '10.10.10.10' || 's3_us-west-2',
   contentType: 'application/json',
-  contentLength: 1234,
+  contentLength: 2048,
   contentSha256: 'abcdef1234',
-  transferLength: 1234,
+  transferLength: 2048,
   transferSha256: 'abcdef1234',
-  contentEncdoing:
+  contentEncoding: 'identity',
   expiration: new Date(),
   parts: [{
-    sha256: 'abcd1234',
+    sha256: 'efdcb111',
     size: 1024,
   }, {
-    sha256: 'abcd1234',
+    sha256: 'fbcade321',
     size: 1024,
   }],
 }
 ```

-In this body, the content* headers refer to the actual document
+In this body, the content headers refer to the actual document

 This endpoint will return a list of HTTP requests which must all be run.